-‘Keeping Up With the Kardashians’: Then & Now
+Keeping Up with the Kardashians Ends Tonight: See the Kardashian-Jenner Family Then & Now

 Known as: Retired Olympic gold medal-winning decathlete

-Known as: The most famous transgender woman in the world and an inspiring advocate for the LGBTQ community.
+Known as: Arguably the most famous transgender woman in the world, currently running for governor of California.